marlonpg/poc-hibernate/README.md

 The JPA documentation recommends using the FetchType.LAZY strategy whenever possible, and the Entity Graph when we need to load an association.

 #Avoid N+1 query issue
+which occurs when Hibernate has to perform an additional query to initialize a relationship for each of the selected n entities.
 Moreover, if you forget to JOIN FETCH an EAGER association in a JPQL query, Hibernate will initialize it with a secondary statement, which in turn can lead to N+1 query issues.
 Or we can use EntityGraph to dynamically handle that, it can be used in query hints https://medium.com/geekculture/jpa-entitygraphs-a-solution-to-n-1-query-problem-e29c28abe5fb